Accommodation: Mercure Bangkok Makkasan Hotel

 We thought is was a shame that it’s not a separate Executive Lounge.
 It doesn’t feel very exclusive as anyone can walk in.

 The Privilege Lounge For Evening Drinks And Canapes…

 We later came back to the Privilege Lounge / M Wine Lounge in the evening.
 Another section had opened up which was even more chic than the front section!

 Once we sat down, we ordered our first drink from a staff member.
 I thought I’d start with a white wine.
-Max ordered a beer.
+Paul ordered a beer.
 Yet, at the Privilege Lounge there were no white wines on offer that night, just red wine!
 CRAZY!